supercollider/supercollider/README_WASM.md

 ## Clients

-A [client](https://supercollider.github.io/community/systems-interfacing-with-sc) currently has to communicate to scsynth via the `Module` JavaScript object, and while in the future an `sclang.wasm` is possible, clients for now are to be running in JavaScript (or be written in a language that can compile to JavaScript).
+A [client](https://supercollider.github.io/community/systems-interfacing-with-sc) currently has to communicate to scsynth via a JavaScript method, and while in the future an `sclang.wasm` is possible, clients for now are to be running in JavaScript (or be written in a language that can compile to JavaScript).
 While one can write directly JS code that uses the OSC interface, more viable candidates may be: